 Trichy holds a place of importance in India’s cultural context.
-Though it is an important pilgrimage site for Hindus, the city also houses a substantial Muslim population which upholds India’s diversity.
+Though it is an important pilgrimage site for Hindus, the city also houses a substantial Muslim population, which upholds India’s diversity.

 Places of Interest:

 Rock Fort Temple: The ancient Trichy Fort temple lies at the heart of tourism in the city.
-Located on top of a small hill, in order to visit the temple, you have to climb over 40 stone-cut steps barefoot.
-The location is a culmination of temples at various heights built during various periods, but one thing they all share in common is the importance they have in the Hindu culture.
+Located on top of a small hill, to visit the temple, you have to climb over 40 stone-cut steps barefoot.
+The location is a culmination of temples at various heights built during various periods, but one thing they all share in common is the importance they have in Hindu culture.

-Srirangam Ranganathaswamy Temple: The Sri Ranganathaswamy Temple said to be the biggest temple in India, is the marquee destination of Trichy tourism.
+Srirangam Ranganathaswamy Temple: The Sri Ranganathaswamy Temple, said to be the biggest temple in India, is the marquee destination of Trichy tourism.
 Hundreds of thousands of pilgrims and tourists visit this mammoth temple every year.
 This temple houses forty-nine shrines dedicated to Lord Ranganatha.
-Inside the temple, you need to pass through seven gopurams to see the idol of Lord Ranganatha, the first one being one of the tallest temple towers of Asia.
+Inside the temple, you need to pass through seven gopurams to see the idol of Lord Ranganatha, the first one being one of the tallest temple towers in Asia.

-Though pilgrims flock the place every year to see the idol, it is not the only attraction of the temple.
-The temple also has an art museum displaying stupendous pieces of bronze and ivory, and the tusks of expired temple elephants.
+Though pilgrims flock to the place every year to see the idol, it is not the only attraction of the temple.
+The temple also has an art museum displaying stupendous pieces of bronze and ivory and the tusks of expired temple elephants.
 The Sri Ranganathaswamy temple also provides glorious semi-panoramic views of the surroundings.